Relationship Matters Informed Consent:

 An overall random Relationship Matters Client Practice sample (N=125, 72 female, 53 male) of the Outcome Rating Scale revealed:

-78% of Relationship Matters clients experience a client-evaluated positive outcome result in Counselling / Mediation / Supervision;
+Between 51% and 78% of Relationship Matters, clients experience a client-evaluated positive outcome result in Counselling / EWA / Mediation.

-22% of Relationship Matters clients experience a client-evaluated negative outcome result in Counselling / Mediation / Supervision.
+Between 22% and 49% of Relationship Matters, clients experience a client-evaluated negative outcome result in Counselling / EWA / Mediation.

-When compared to an international normative ORS sample (N = 65,000), Relationship Matters Practice clients overall are shown to: Be individually, socially, and inter-personally better off than 70% of people who do not seek professional assistance for issues they were struggling with, and; overall achieve ORS outcome scores that were 22% higher than those clients in the comparative international normative ORS sample (N = 65,000), a clinical result that is nominated by the international normative sample effect size as being "Above Average" (Effect Size Scale = Below Average / Average / Above Average).
+When compared to an international normative ORS sample (N = 65000), Relationship Matters Practice clients overall are shown to be individually, socially, and inter-personally better off than between 51% and 73% of people who do not seek professional assistance for issues they were struggling with, and; overall achieve ORS outcome scores that were between 22% higher than those clients in the comparative international normative ORS sample (N = 65000, a clinical result that is nominated by the international normative sample effect size as being "Above Average" (Effect Size Scale = Below Average / Average / Above Average).

 For further information on the year-on-year client outcome software programme utilised by Relationship Matters, please go here.